-In the first part of the prenatal care in Germany series I wrote about all the things related to going to the gynecologist: appointments, ultrasounds and tests, trimester by trimester.
-This time I’ll focus on the other important person that can help to guide you through the ups and downs of pregnancy, childbirth, and the postpartum period: the midwife (in German: Hebamme).
+The first part of the prenatal care in Germany series covered everything related to going to the gynaecologist: appointments, ultrasounds, and tests, trimester by trimester.
+This part is all about the second pillar of Germany’s great prenatal care system: the midwife (aka Hebamme) who will guide you through the ups and downs of pregnancy, childbirth, and the postpartum period.

 The possible tasks of a midwife are:

 So how do you find yourself a midwife?
 Typically, you can ask your friends or acquaintances for recommendations, however, this may not always work as midwives often offer their services only in certain parts of a city.
-In such cases the internet can be your friend and there’s plenty of websites that help you in your search (e.g. www.hebammensuche.de).
-Alternatively, you can approach the midwives from the hospital or birth house where you want to deliver or midwives that teach birth classes in your area.
-As this is Germany where nothing should be left to the last minute, ideally you should approach midwives already at the beginning of the second trimester, if not earlier.
+In such cases the internet can be your friend and there’s plenty of websites that help you in your search.
+Check out the website www.hebammensuche.de or ask for tips in a local mommy group on Facebook.
+Alternatively, you can approach midwives in the hospital or birth house where you want to deliver or midwives that teach birth classes in your area.

 Keep in mind: increasing birth rates combined with many midwives leaving the profession has created a shortage of midwives across Germany.
 You should approach midwives as soon as your pregnancy has been confirmed.